druglogics/ags-paper/docs/index.md

 Because the simulation results using **only link operator mutations** were substantially more (both CASCADE 1.0 and CASCADE 2.0 networks were tested and for various number of simulations) than the others using topology or both kind of mutations, we splitted the [link-only-mutations results](https://github.com/bblodfon/ags-paper-1/tree/master/results/link-only) to 2 directories (`hsa` and `bliss`) having the results from the different synergy assessment methods (check Drabme's `synergy_method` [configuration option](#https://druglogics.github.io/druglogics-doc/drabme-config.html)).
 :::

-Lastly, the [`results`](https://github.com/bblodfon/ags-paper-1/tree/master/results) directory also has the following files:
+Lastly, the [`results`](https://github.com/bblodfon/ags-paper-1/tree/master/results) directory also includes the following files:

 - `observed_synergies_cascade_1.0`: the gold-standard synergies for the CASCADE 1.0 topology [@Flobak2015]
 - `observed_synergies_cascade_2.0`: the gold-standard synergies for the CASCADE 2.0 topology [@Flobak2019]
 - `steadystate`: the AGS training data for the calibrated models
 - `bootstrap_rand_res.rds`: a compressed file with a `tibble` object having the result data in a tidy format for the analysis related to the [Bootstrap Random Model AUC] section.
 - `res_fit_aucs.rds`: a compressed file with a `tibble` object having the result data in a tidy format for the analysis related to the [Fitness vs Ensemble Performance] section.
+- `res_param_boot_aucs.rds`: a compressed file with a `tibble` object having the result data in a tidy format for the analysis related to the [Bootstrap Simulations] section.

 # R session info {-}